LittleDan9/AM2302/README.md

 # AM2302
-I intend this libray to be a home grown app that allows polling if the AM2302 that can be run on any controller given the address locations of pins.
+I intend this libray to be a home grown application that allows initialization and querying of the AM2302.